-Tailored To Meet The Demanding Developmental Needs Of Pre-teens
+Tailored To Meet The Developmental Needs Of Pre-Teen Girls

-Technology and social media are part of this age group’s every waking moment.
-Girls especially are exposed to media messages of how they are supposed to be within their gender.
-However, their brains haven’t yet developed the cognitive abilities to compartmentalize these messages.
-With so many unfiltered choices, girls at this age end up engaging in behavior of a much older teenager.
+Technology and social media are part of this age group’s every waking moment, and young girls are bombarded with media telling them how they are supposed to be within their gender.
+However, their brains have not yet developed the cognitive abilities to compartmentalize these messages.
+With so many unfiltered influences, girls at this age often end up engaging in behavior of a much older teenager.

-In the wilderness, girls don’t have access to technology, mirrors and makeup, which frees their minds from distractions and lets them be vulnerable and live in the moment.
-This is an ideal time for our team of field instructors and therapist to engage in more insight oriented conversations that help these girls build courage to be their own self.
+In the wilderness, girls do not have access to technology, mirrors, and makeup, or other distractions, which frees their minds to be vulnerable and live in the moment.
+This is an ideal time for our team of field instructors and therapists to engage with your child to support her as she develops courage and self-identity.

 Curriculum In Tune With Student’s Abilities

-Girls are more comfortable expressing their emotions than boys and thrive in an environment that allows for connection and support from their peers.
-Trails curriculum, one of the best programs for troubled teens, promotes expressiveness and asks students to explore how certain situations make them feel, and consequently act.
-They participate in activities that require them to express their emotions through creative modalities that teach social skills including expressive art, story writing and improvisational skits.
-After each activity, the students discuss issues and how they reacted to and learned from them.
+Girls are typically more comfortable expressing their emotions than boys and thrive in an environment that allows for connection and support from their peers.
+Trails curriculum, promotes healthy expression and asks students to explore how certain situations make them feel and act.

-The young girls also participate in all fundamental program elements including wilderness expeditions, primitive living skills, individual and group therapy, traditional classroom academics, experiential science classes and equine therapy, tailored to meet the individual needs of each student.
-During activities, we help the student set goals and stay on course, holding them accountable for their actions.
-Our staff is specially trained to let these students be kids, while teaching them skills that will help them mature into their teenage and young adult years.
+The middle school girls also participate in all fundamental program elements including wilderness expeditions, primitive skills workshops, individual and group therapy, traditional classroom academics, experiential science classes and equine therapy, all tailored to meet the individual needs of each student.
+During activities, therapists and staff help students set goals and stay on course, holding them accountable for their actions.
+Our staff is specially trained to let these students be kids while teaching them skills that will help them mature into their teenage and emerging adulthood.